Equa1ityPe4ce/Equa1ityPD2Filter/README.md

 _*Change Log*_
 -=-=-=-= V3
+3/7/2021 - Hot fix for ring and amulets to display propper runes for fraftibng (they were backwards!!)

 3/6/2021 - Added crafting notes to appropriate runes, fix for unstacked gems.
 Early release in preperation for website launch for filter

 3/1/2021 - Added Crafting notes to P Gems, also to Magic bases.
 "Tenative based on how annoying/helpful that is" -  Also Protip for crafting. as long as its not a class specific item.
 You will get a higher iLVL froma  vendor instead of a monster dropping it.